-I don’t bake often but when the holidays come around, I love to turn on the holiday music, pull out my pizzelle iron, whip up some egg whites and roll out the cookie dough.
+When the holidays come around, I love to turn on the holiday music, pull out my pizzelle iron, whip up some egg whites and roll out the cookie dough.
 Two of my favorite holiday cookies are Pizzelles and Chocolate Clouds.
 Pizzelles are a traditional Italian cookie.
 They are crispy, not too sweet and have a hint of licorice flavor.
-I have several pizzelle recipes that have been shared with me over the years.
-Last year I posted a delicious recipe from from my friend Lynda and this year it’s a new recipe given to me by my neighbor, Monica.
+I have several pizzelle recipes that have been shared with me over the years and this one has become my favorite.
+This makes slightly thicker pizzelles which I prefer.

 - 10 eggs